Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Avoid sticky, starchy foods that cling to teeth.

-Examples include soft chewy training treats, sticky biscuit treats, bread, crackers, pasta, rice, potatoes, and highly processed kibble that turns pasty when wet.
+Examples include soft chewy training treats, homemade treats, sticky biscuit treats, bread, crackers, pasta, rice, potatoes, and highly processed kibble that turns pasty when wet.
 These foods tend to lodge along the gum line and feed plaque‑forming bacteria.

 Better alternatives for dental health